senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 ### 4.3 Build & Toolchain Information

-Summary provided by *DIE*
+Screenshot summary provided by *DIE*

 ![image-20251209030922816](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251209030922816.png)

 **Operation system: Windows(Vista)AMD64, 64-bit, Console**
 The binary is a *64-bit Windows console app*.
-The *Vista* part usually reflects the *minimum subsystem version* or tool heuristics and not that it only runs on Vista.
+The *Vista* part usually reflects the *minimum subsystem version* or tool heuristics and *NOT* that it only runs on Vista.

 **Linker: Microsoft Linker (14.36.34123)**
 The exact *MSVC linker version* used to produce the EXE.